Robinpig/Note/docs/CS/Distributed/Raft.md

 - a period of time goes by with no winner.

 A candidate wins an election if it receives votes from a majority of the servers in the full cluster for the same term.
-Each server will vote for at most one candidate in a given term, on a first-come-first-served basis (note: Section 5.4 adds an additional restriction on votes).
+Each server will vote for at most one candidate in a given term, on a first-come-first-served basis.
-The majority rule ensures that at most one candidate can win the election for a particular term (the Election Safety Property in Figure 3).
+The majority rule ensures that at most one candidate can win the election for a particular term.
 Once a candidate wins an election, it becomes leader.
 It then sends heartbeat messages to all of the other servers to establish its authority and prevent new elections.

 While waiting for votes, a candidate may receive an AppendEntries RPC from another server claiming to be leader.

-If the leader’s term (included in its RPC) is at least as large as the candidate’s current term, then the candidate recognizes the leader as legitimate and returns to follower state.
+- If the leader’s term (included in its RPC) is at least as large as the candidate’s current term, then the candidate recognizes the leader as legitimate and returns to follower state.
-If the term in the RPC is smaller than the candidate’s current term, then the candidate rejects the RPC and continues in candidate state.
+- If the term in the RPC is smaller than the candidate’s current term, then the candidate rejects the RPC and continues in candidate state.

 The third possible outcome is that a candidate neither wins nor loses the election: if many followers become candidates at the same time, votes could be split so that no candidate obtains a majority.
 When this happens, each candidate will time out and start a new election by incrementing its term and initiating another round of RequestVote RPCs.
 However, without extra measures split votes could repeat indefinitely.

-Raft uses randomized election timeouts to ensure that split votes are rare and that they are resolved quickly.
+**Raft uses randomized election timeouts to ensure that split votes are rare and that they are resolved quickly.**
 To prevent split votes in the first place, election timeouts are chosen randomly from a fixed interval (e.g., 150–300ms).
 This spreads out the servers so that in most cases only a single server will time out; it wins the election and sends heartbeats before any other servers time out.
 The same mechanism is used to handle split votes.